Working conditions

 Reimbursements

 Employees also receive the reimbursement of the costs of transport to and from workplace and contribution for meals during work.
 Transport reimbursement is usually tied to the cost of monthly public transport pass.
-Contribution for meals during work is set by the employer and can vary, but it usually a few Euros per day (e.g. 3,97 EUR per day for public sector employees).

 Annual leave pay